Rila Monastery Nature Park: Cultural and historical heritage

 The principal architectural monument in the park is Rila Monastery, situated at an altitude of 1147 m and declared a UNESCO's world heritage site in 1983.
 The Monastery is considered to be a cultural and spiritual centre of Bulgaria.
 With its architecture and frescos Rila Monastery represents a masterpiece of the creative genius of the Bulgarian people and has exerted considerable influence on architecture and aesthetics within the Balkan area.

 The monastery was founded by the medieval Bulgarian hermit and saint John of Rila during the reign of emperor Peter I of Bulgaria (r.
 927–969).
 It developed into one of the main cradles of Bulgarian culture, literature and spirituality, and was richly donated by several Bulgarian emperors.
 In the 13th century the relics of John of Rila were transferred to the capital Tarnovo but after the fall of the Bulgarian Empire under Ottoman rule they were returned to the monastery in 1469.
 Rila Monastery remained an important centre for pilgrimage.
 In the 18th century it became one of the main hubs of the Bulgarian National Revival.

 The monastery complex covers an area of 8,800 m2 and consists of a church, a defensive tower and monastic apartments encircling an inner yard.
 The exterior of the complex resembles a fortress with its high stone walls and little windows.
-The oldest surviving structure is the 23 m high Hrelyo's Tower, constructed in 1334–1335 by orders of the feudal lord Hrelyo.
+The oldest surviving structure is the 23 m high Tower of Hrelyo, constructed in 1334–1335 by orders of the feudal lord Hrelyo.
 The five-storey tower contains a chapel dedicated to the Transfiguration and decorated frescoes dated from the second half of the 14th century.
 The other medieval edifices were destroyed in a fire in the early 19th century.
 The five-domed Church of Our Lady of the Assumption was built in 1833.
 It is covered with spectacular frescoes and houses a magnificent carved wooden iconostasis, executed in 1842.
 The residential part contains about 300 chambers, four chapels, an abbot's room, a kitchen, a library housing 250 manuscripts and 9,000 old printed books, and a donor's room.
 They have spacious verandas, wood-carving decoration, paintings and furniture.

 The centrepiece of the monastery's museum is Rafail's Cross, a wooden cross made from a single piece of wood measuring 81×43 cm.
 It contains 104 biblical scenes and 650 miniature figures.
 The cross was carved by a monk named Rafail using fine burins and magnifying lenses.
 The whole process took 12 years and the monk had gone blind in 1802 when the work was finished.